How to Set Up a Branch Office in Singapore

 A Singapore Branch Office is considered a non-resident company for tax purposes.

-Non-resident companies are not eligible for tax incentives for new start up or resident companies; and therefore most foreign companies prefer to set up a Subsidiary Company rather than a Branch Office.
+Non-resident companies are not eligible for tax incentives for a new start-up or resident companies, and therefore most foreign companies prefer to set up a Subsidiary Company rather than a Branch Office.

 Employment Passes for Branch Office Employees

 Work Visa for Staff: Foreign Corporation that plans to relocate their management staff to Singapore to run their new Singapore Branch Office setup must apply for Employment Pass.
 For more details, please refer to Singapore Employment Pass (EP).

-Branch Office without Relocating any staff: Foreign corporations that do not intend to relocate foreign staff members to Singapore to operate the Branch Office can engage Rikvin’s Nominee Agent Service to appoint one local agent to fulfill the registration requirement.
+Branch Office without Relocating any staff: Foreign corporations that do not intend to relocate foreign staff members to Singapore to operate the Branch Office can engage Rikvin’s Nominee Agent Service to appoint one local agent to fulfil the registration requirement.

 Procedure and Timeline for Singapore Branch Office Registration